jkurthoconnor/drill_app/drills.md

 droids.index { |droid| droid.include?('C') }
 ```

-###  (array) return number of times an element occurs within the array; Bonus: return the number of  elements fitting a given description (e.g. are > n)
+###  (array) Return number of times an element occurs within the array; Bonus: return the number of  elements fitting a given description (e.g. are > n)

 ```ruby
 arr = [1, 3, 67, 34, 1001, 3, 2]